 The planning horizon is 10 years, and there are approximately 10,442 miles of new or upgraded transmission lines envisioned for that time period.
-Before the southern region integration, the existing MISO transmission footprint consisted of approximately about 49,500 miles.
+Before the southern region integration, the MISO transmission footprint consisted of approximately 49,500 miles.
 Of the upcoming planned projects, 6,548 miles of upgraded transmission lines are on existing corridors, and 3,894 miles of new transmission lines are planned on new corridors.
 Figure 9 shows the mileage by voltage class and MTEP planning year.

-Figure 9: New or Upgraded Line Mileage by Voltage Class (kV) in Appendix A or B through 2022
+Figure 9: New or Upgraded Line Mileage by Voltage Class (kV) through 2022